 Noticed how I mentioned pancakes first.
 I can’t wait to make a whole bunch of pancakes on that bad boy.
 The sugar fiend in me will never die!

-Luckily their new XBOX One is keeping them entertained (read: glued) since we had a mahoosive snow storm on boxing day (Dec 26) and it’s pretty much turned into a giant ice rink outside.
+Luckily their new XBOX ONE is keeping them entertained (read: glued) since we recently had a mahoosive snow storm here on Boxing Day (Dec 26) and it’s pretty much turned into a giant ice rink outside.

-Speaking of which, I don’t know why the UK seems to stop functioning in freezing weather like this, Canada and other freezing cold places seem to cope just fine.
-In the UK 5 snowflakes on the ground stop planes, trains, and generally all public transport and delivery services! 😆
+Speaking of which, I don’t know why the UK seems to stop functioning in freezing weather like this.
+Canada and other freezing cold places seem to cope just fine.
+In the UK, literally 5 snowflakes on the ground manages to stop planes, trains, and generally all public transport and delivery services!

 I spy with my little eye… do you see me in the photo above?
 And before you ask, yes I’m in un-matching PJ’s! :p

-All this festivities and cold weather still has me in the holiday mood though, and what could be more warming and indulgent than these rich dark chocolate coated florentines?
+All this festivities and cold weather still has me in the holiday mood though, and what could be more warming and indulgent than these rich dark chocolate coated Italian Florentine cookies?

-These florentines were featured on this years Great British Bake Off.
-Mary Berry was explaining to the contestants that a Florentine should look like lace.
-I remember one contestant thought that a florentine should be perfectly round and used a round cookie cutter and cut off the lacy appearance.
-Oopsies!
+This Florentine cookie recipe was featured on this years Great British Bake Off.
+Mary Berry was explaining to the contestants that a Florentine cookie should look like lace.
+I remember that one contestant that thought this should mean that her Florentine cookies should be perfectly round and used a round cookie cutter and cut off the lacy appearance – Oopsies!

-No cookie cutters here though.
-And lacy they are, like beautiful little lace doilies on a plate. :).
+No cookie cutters needed here!
+And lacy they are, like beautiful little edible lace doilies on a plate. :).

-Not to mention that wonderful crisp texture of the nuts and caramel, with added decadence of the smothered [70% cocoa solids] rich dark chocolate.
+Not to mention the wonderful crisp texture of the nuts and caramel together, with added decadence of the smothered [70% cocoa solids] rich dark chocolate.